Who Is This Credit Card Best For?

 You have three ways to redeem your miles for travel with the Capital One Spark Miles card: to cover previous travel purchases, to book travel via Capital One, and to transfer to a loyalty program belonging to a travel partner.

-Travel statement credits: Your first—and probably the best—option is to simply make your travel purchases anywhere you want with the card, and then use Capital One’s “Purchase Eraser” tool in your online account to receive a statement credit for those purchases.
-Your miles are worth 1 cent each when used this way.
+The easiest option is to simply make your travel purchases anywhere you want with the card, and then use Capital One’s “Purchase Eraser” tool in your online account to receive a statement credit for those purchases.
+Your miles are worth 1 .02 cents each when used this way.

 If you opt for the Purchase Eraser tool, make sure you file for a statement credit within 90 days of making the purchase.
 After you’ve done that, you’ll see a statement credit within two to three business days.